allcentury/being-an-engineering-leader/me_you_us.md

 ##### Good examples of achievable goals:

-* I want to submit an idea for a conference talk to 3 conferences.
+* I want to submit an idea for a conference talk to to at least 3 separate conferences.

 This is a good goal because you don't control whether your talk gets chosen but you do control the submission.
 The team and I can help you refine this to increase your chances.